Gallery Tours at Manchester Art Gallery

 Whether you are a knowledgeable art critic or a novice art appreciator, there will be something of interest.
 Accessible on many levels, the tours manage to neither patronise nor skimp on the technical aspects of the pieces.
 Expect to learn about where artists find inspiration, the feelings and responses they evoke within their work or how each artwork fits into the social context of the time in which it was created.
 It’s an ideal way to understand the links between the eras and style found across Manchester Art gallery’s fixed and temporary exhibitions.

 Often the guides include a section about the history of the gallery and its architecture.
-You will see where a modern connecting courtyard joins three Victorian buildings, forming the collection of gallery spaces, with earlier stages of the restoration deliberately left on show.
+Most notably the gallery consists of three Victorian buildings joined by a sleek modern courtyard.
+These for the collection of gallery spaces, with various stages of the restoration process deliberately left on show.
 Like many buildings in the city it’s an example of modern design paying homage to historic architecture.

-Tours are at 2pm on select dates and are approximately an hour in duration.
+Tours are approximately an hour in duration.
 Head to the gallery’s website via the button below for more information on timings.

 What's on at Manchester Art Gallery